mrmushfiq/qalma/README.md

 * Log File Analysis
 * Light-radiation field coincidence.

 Sample images and files are available in the ‘Sample’ folder.
-For detail documantation Please see the manual ('qalma_manual.pdf') or visit https://github.com/mrmushfiq/qalma/wiki
+For detail documantation Please see the manual ('qalma_manual.pdf') or visit https://github.com/mrmushfiq/qalma/wiki.
+To check the comparison with commercial software please visit https://github.com/mrmushfiq/qalma/wiki/Comparison-with-Commercial-Softwares.